royhersh/dayssince/README.md

 3. `npm run init`
 4. `npm run dev`

+### Running Tests

+1. Server side: `npm run test:server` - make sure you have a mongo server up and running
+2. Client Side: `npm run test:client`
+3. Client's Coverage: `npm run test:client:coverage`

-#### Tasks:
+#### Upcoming Tasks:

 - Write documentation for the API
+- Implement item's counter reset button

 #### Open Issues

 - Count the days since 7am and not since last 24 hrs.
 - Fix rendering order issues.
-- Items are not updated on the fly, require refresh (setTimout).
+- Items are not updated on the fly, require refresh (setTimeout).

 #### Futures Backlog:

 - Suggest user to sign-up after x actions.
 - Save history when an item is being reset to 0.
+- show statistics such as average ratio I do X, longest/shortest interval of X etc`
 - Set threshold alerts, e.g alert me If I didn't do sport for 3 days.
 - Share items with other users.
-- re arrange items order.
+- Rearrange items order.
-- days until feature.
+- Days until feature.